 In 2013, the Company achieved rapid development in its retail banking.
 The number of our high-value retail customers continued to grow rapidly.
 The number of our Sunflower-level customers and above increased by 16.89% as compared with that at the beginning of the year, among of which, the private banking customers increased by 30.63% as compared with that at the beginning of the year.
 The wealth management business of the Company maintained a rapid growth.
-The Company was in the forefront among domestic banks in terms of both new sales and stock volume of mutual fund; the Company ranked fifth in terms of its agency insurance sales and commission income, next only to the Big Four state-owned commercial banks.
+The Company was in the forefront among domestic banks in terms of both new sales and stock volume of mutual fund; the Comapny ranked fifth in terms of its agency insurance sales and commission income, next only to the Big Four state-owned commercial banks.
 In addition, sales of wealth management products and precious metals continued to maintain a rapid growth.
 Our retail deposits and loans grew steadily.
-Our annual daily retail deposits balance increased by 14.73% as compared with that at the beginning of the year.
-According to the data released by the People's Bank of China, the Company ranked first among domestic small and medium-sized banks in terms of the balance of retail deposits, among which, the Company ranked first among domestic banks in terms of the balance increase of foreign currency deposits; ranked fifth among domestic banks in terms of the balance of retail loans, among which, the Company ranked first among domestic banks in terms of the increment of personal operating loans for the two consecutive years.
+Our annual daily retail deposits balance increased by 14.73% as compared with that at the beginning of the year, and the retail loans increased by 16.91% as compared with that at the beginning of the year.
+According to the data released by the People's Bank of China, the Company ranked first among domestic small and medium-sized banks in terms of the balance of retail deposits, among which, the Company ranked third among domestic banks in terms of the balance and annual increase of foreign currency deposits; ranked fifth among domestic banks in terms of the balance of retail loans, among which, the Company ranked first among domestic banks in terms of the balance of retail loans, among which, the Company ranked first among domestic banks in terms of the balance of retail loans for the two consecutive years.